DanielGrimmer/adam-dls/README.md

 | `minimize` | `True` | Following the convention that objective functions are to be minimized (although fitness is to be maximized)|
 ---

+Tuning mu_sq: Run with record_history=True, then call optimizer.check_soft_errors() after training.
+This performs a single CPU-GPU sync and warns you if mu_sq was too small at any step, along with the minimum value that would have avoided spikes.
+See also the diagnostic panel in the Rosenbrock benchmark.

 ## Benchmarks

 ### Rosenbrock (2D)